proxmox/proxmox-backup/docs/maintenance.rst

   Keep the last ``<N>`` backup snapshots.

 ``keep-hourly <N>``
   Keep backups for the last ``<N>`` hours.
 If there is more than one backup for a single hour, only the latest is retained.
+Hours without backups do not count.

 ``keep-daily <N>``
   Keep backups for the last ``<N>`` days.
 If there is more than one backup for a single day, only the latest is retained.
+Days without backups do not count.

 ``keep-weekly <N>``
   Keep backups for the last ``<N>`` weeks.
 If there is more than one backup for a single week, only the latest is retained.
+Weeks without backup do not count.

   .. note:: Weeks start on Monday and end on Sunday.
 The software
      uses the `ISO week date`_ system and handles weeks at the end of the year correctly.

 ``keep-monthly <N>``
   Keep backups for the last ``<N>`` months.
 If there is more than one backup for a single month, only the latest is retained.
+Months without backups do not count.

 ``keep-yearly <N>``
   Keep backups for the last ``<N>`` years.
 If there is more than one backup for a single year, only the latest is retained.
+Years without backups do not count.

 The retention options are processed in the order given above.
 Each option only covers backups within its time period.
 The next option does not take care